Monday, February 02, 2026

 A joyful affair

-Right after, the Eagles team rush up to take photos with us.
-Friends come up with gifts.
+The Eagles team rush up to take photos.
+Friends come with gifts.
 Our former cell group come to take photos.
-My brother's family just join in.
-Cos the next service is starting!
+My brother's family join us.
+And the next service is starting!

 Family celebration